School Vision and Philosophy

 McDonald International Immersion Model

 McDonald International School is a language immersion school offering a curriculum infused with global awareness and cultural competence at every grade level.
-McDonald students spend half their day learing literacy and social studies subjects in English, and half their day learning math, science, and literacy in their immersion language (either Japanese or Spanish).
+McDonald students spend half their day learning literacy and social studies subjects in English, and half their day learning math, science, and literacy in their immersion language (either Japanese or Spanish).

 Strong Academics: We, at McDonald, are committed to hiring highly qualified staff and providing an environment that not only supports each child's individual learning needs but also encourages that child's academic success.
-In order to help ensure that we are providing the best resources and programs available, we are committed to actively considering the latest research on innovative programs and best learning practices.
+To help ensure that we are providing the best resources and programs available, we are committed to actively considering the latest research on innovative programs and best learning practices.
 Our school's curriculum will include the following engaging programs:

 Reading Workshop – The Reading Workshop consists of mini-lessons on reading strategies, time for practice of those strategies in the form of partner reading and independent reading, and conferencing with the teacher who can offer immediate feedback.
 In the mini-lessons, there are three approaches: